incident-io/datadog-migrator/README.md

 - `webhookToken`: The secret token for your incident.io alert source
 - `addTeamTags`: (Optional) Whether to add team tags to monitors when using single webhook mode
 - `teamTagPrefix`: (Optional) The prefix to use for team tags (default: "team")
+- `source`: (Optional) The provider you're migrating from ("pagerduty" or "opsgenie", default: "pagerduty")
-- `mappings`: An array of mappings from PagerDuty service names to incident.io team names
+- `mappings`: An array of mappings from provider service names to incident.io team names
-  - `pagerdutyService`: The PagerDuty service name
+  - `pagerdutyService`: The provider service name (PagerDuty or Opsgenie)
   - `incidentioTeam`: The incident.io team name to route alerts to
   - `additionalMetadata`: (Optional) Additional metadata fields to include in webhook payloads or as tags